BufferHund/smart-deal-finder/data/README.md

 null
 ```

-## Synthetic data
-For some other models that needs a task-specific fine-tuning process, we also provide a synthetic dataset with 5 thousand data.
-These data can be mixed with the real data for fine-tuning, but remember to separate the test and training data.

-The generation method is inspired by *SynthTIGER* from [Yim et al](https://arxiv.org/abs/2107.09313).

 ## License and Usage
 The dataset is intended solely for academic research and educational purposes, not for commercial redistribution.